njt/event-audio/README.md

 * Making any physical contact with a presenter that you haven't discussed first.
 AV techs often have to reach into intimate places (e.g. inside shirts, attaching beltpacks to bra straps etc.) which can make presenters uncomfortable at best.
 * Putting surgical tape on someone who is allergic.
 * Making speakers sit.
 If speakers will sit down, e.g. in a panel, put them behind a desk that is entirely covered at the front (e.g. with a table skirt).
 Short skirts are not compatible with sitting.
+* "I don't need the microphone, you can all hear me right?"
+Using a microphone is an accessibility issue.
+As event organiser, you must force it by saying something like "please use the mic, for the folks in the room who need the extra volume".

 # Experiences to Consider
 These are from [this Twitter thread](https://twitter.com/gnat/status/1106003082914127872).
 These are the experiences of professional public speaking women, who have had a lot of good and bad microphone experiences.